My-projects-Files/Mark-6-Terraform_repo/README.md

 - Authorization methods perform authentication and are responsible for assigning identity and a set of policies to a user. it is used to authenticate, so we can access vault.

+### Commands:

+Vault CLI command that enables a secrets engine for managing AWS dynamic credentials.

+    # Here the mount path name is set as aws and the aws specifies the type of the secrets engine to be enabled

+      vault secrets enable -path=aws aws